 Elbow falls has a series of short trails adjacent to the parking lot to explore before seeing the thundering Elbow falls.
 This is the perfect place to enjoy a beautiful waterfall without having to do much hiking.
 After watching the falls make sure to let your little one explore the large rock area ahead of the falls before heading home.
 Learn more about Elbow Falls here.

 This hike is a easy but beautiful toddler hike that follows a wide trail most of the way to the falls located off highway 40.
 In the winter time this trail is a cross-country skiing trail.
 About halfway to the falls the trees open up to a wide open view of the adjacent mountains.
 Continue on until the path takes you to a narrow trail with large tree roots.
 Follow this path for about 20 metres before reaching the beautiful Troll Falls.
 In the past there have been trolls hidden along the trail for little ones to enjoy finding as they make their way to the falls.
 Learn more about the falls here.

 *This hike has been done with a double thule chariot.
 While it was doable to puch the stroller down the narrower path at the end it was challenging and bumpy.
 There is the option of leaving the stroller the last 20 metres to the falls before heading down the narrow trail.

 Easy- 2.6 km, 150 m elevation – 1 h 21 minutes from downtown Calgary

 This interpretive hike out of Kananaskis takes you to another stunning 6 metre waterfall.
 This is an easy hike that is a must if you enjoyed hiking to Troll Falls.
 Enjoy a rest on the bench at the top of the first hill while soaking in the mountain views.
-As you near the falls there are two bridges.
-This waterfall hike should be on every families list of trails to complete this summer.
-Learn more about the hike here. *
+As you near the falls there are two bridges which are fun for littles to cross but they do not have railings.
+Learn more about the hike here.

 Challenging- 4.2 km, 245 m elevation – 1 h 21 minutes from downtown Calgary